Cotorra Carirrosada

 Rose-faced Parrot

-Habitat: This species is found in the northwestern region of South America, with its range extending from Panama through Colombia and into Ecuador.
-In Colombia, it inhabits humid and wet forests, including cloud forests and the edges of these forests, typically at elevations between 1,200 and 2,400 meters above sea level.
+Habitat: This species is found in the northwestern regions with its range extending from Panama through Colombia and into Ecuador.
+It inhabits humid and wet forests, including cloud forests and the edges of these forests at elevations between 1200 and 2400 m above sea level.

 Breeding: There is limited information on the breeding habits of the Rose-faced Parrot in the wild.
 However, like many parrots, they are likely to nest in tree cavities.
 The breeding season may vary depending on the region, and the clutch size is generally small, with parrots typically laying two to four eggs.

-Conservation Status: The Rose-faced Parrot is considered to be Near Threatened by the International Union for Conservation of Nature (IUCN).
+Conservation Status: The Rose-faced Parrot is considered to be Near Threatened by the IUCN.

 Distribution

-The rose-faced parrot, also known as the rose-faced or red-faced parrot (Pyrilia pulchra), is a bird species found in the New World tropics.
-It is native to the Pacific lowlands of western Colombia and northwestern Ecuador.
-In Colombia, its distribution is associated with the humid Chocó biogeographic region.
+The Rose-faced Parrot, also known as the Rose-faced or Red-faced Parrot, is a species found in the New World tropics.
+Its distribution is associated with the humid Chocó biogeographic region.
 This area is known for its high biodiversity and is one of the wettest places on Earth.

 Taxonomy